gbmoszrr/faceid_exams/README.md

 # The exam portal with Face ID authentication method

-FaceID application Exam portal that provides intuitive and secure authentication enabled by camera to accurately map the geometry of user's face.
+FaceID application is Exam portal that provides intuitive and secure authentication enabled by camera to accurately map the geometry of user's face.

 ## Features
     • FaceID user authorizaton
     • New user signup
-    • User login/logout
+    • User login/logout s
     • Exams enrolment and results view
     • Modern user interface
     • Admin section: add users, view exams and user answers